Spicy Miso Cucumber Salad

 Interesting Tidbits

-- •Smashing cucumbers creates cracks that allow the sauce to penetrate better.
+- •Smashing cucumbers creates cracks that absorb the flavorful sauce better than clean cuts.

 - •This salad is inspired by Japanese tataki and is commonly served in izakaya restaurants.

-- •Chili bean sauce adds a unique heat and depth of flavor to the dish.
+- •Chili bean sauce adds a unique heat and depth to the dressing.

 - •Letting the salad sit in the fridge enhances the flavors as they meld together.